Authentication and security

 For enterprise SSO, FTE Tree checks the approved provider, verified email information when required, allowed domains, and the organization policy before treating a sign-in as valid for the organization.

 External identity-provider groups can be mapped to local access roles.
 External groups do not grant individual permissions directly.
-This keeps access decisions auditable and manageable inside FTE Tree while still allowing identity-provider groups to automate access role membership.
+This keeps access decisions auditable and manageable inside FTE Tree while still allowing identity-provider groups to automate access role assignment.

 Email domain restrictions